krishaamer/green-filter-research/research/literature/sustainability.md

 -   While the European Union is a leader in sustainability legislation, biodiversity among private companies is low
     @marco-fondevilaTrendsPrivateSector2023

+-   @MonetaryValuationNature2023 should we put a price on nature?

 -   @mayWhyShouldWe2011 argues biodiversity loss is a concern for 3 points of views